 Advantages

-• Transparency: The group has been publishing its consolidated and audited annual reports for many years.
+- Annual Reports: The group company has published audited annual financial statements for many years.

 Disadvantages